 Incorporate Warm Textures

 Layering rugs and adding textured cushions can warm up the space and make it feel inviting.
-In my experience, these details add a touch of luxury to any attic.
+In my experience, these details add a touch of luxury to any attic or upstairs living room.

 Create a Cozy Nook